viblo/pymunk/docs/src/installation.rst

 Compile Chipmunk
 ----------------
-If a compiled binary library of Chipmunk that works on your platform you will need to compile Chipmunk.
+If a compiled binary library of Chipmunk that works on your platform is not included in the release you will need to compile Chipmunk yourself.
 Another reason to compile chipmunk is if you want to run it in release mode to get rid of the debug prints it generates.

 To compile Chipmunk::